pingcap/docs/develop/dev-guide-tidb-crud-sql.md

 # CRUD SQL in TiDB

-This page will briefly introduce how to use TiDB's CURD SQL.
+This document briefly introduces how to use TiDB's CURD SQL.

 ## Before you start